-According to Buterin, he faced a few challenges when he was trying to build applications on the Bitcoin blockchain and ethereum was birthed.
+According to Buterin, he faced a few challenges when he was trying to build applications on the Bitcoin blockchain and Ethereum was birthed.

-A such, his dream is to make Ethereum a robust platform that allows developers to build blockchain applications.
+As such, his dream is to make Ethereum a robust platform that allows developers to build blockchain applications.

 Today, Bitcoin Magazine is referred to as the first serious publication dedicated to cryptocurrencies and blockchain news.

 Bitcoin Magazine was then purchased by BTC Media, where Buterin continued to write until mid-2014 and also held a position on the editorial board of Ledger, a peer-reviewed scholarly journal that publishes full-length original research articles on the subjects of cryptocurrency and blockchain technology.

 - Cryptocurrency marketplace site Egora.

 - Ethereum Russia

 Under “Ethereum Russia”, Buterin met with Vladimir Putin on June 2, 2017, at the St. Petersburg International Economic Forum (SPIEF) event were Putin confessed that he “supported the idea of establishing ties with possible Russian partners”.

 - Mastercoin based on the Bitcoin codebase.
 This work led him to believe the Bitcoin blockchain was limited in scope.